College Search

 Do all students in this program enroll in at least one inclusive college/university course for credit or audit each semester?
 No

-Credential(s) students earn upon completing the program: Certificate of completion or CTP Certificate
+Credential(s) students earn upon completing the program: Project Forward - Certificate of Completion

 Is the credential approved by the college/university?
 Yes, this credential has been through a formal approval process at the IHE